Credit Balance Refunds

 Tuition and Fee Refunds

-Students who officially withdraw after tuition and fees are paid, but before classes begin, will be given a refund of all charges, except for $250 which will be withheld to cover administrative costs.
+Students who officially withdraw after tuition and fees are billed, but before classes begin, will be given a refund of any paid charges, except for $250 which will be withheld to cover administrative costs.
 If official withdrawal occurs after classes begin $250 administrative charge will be assessed and the following will be refunded:

 |First and second week